-Do Tree Roots Keep Growing After a Tree is Cut Down? | Yes, always | 5% | In most cases | 8% | In some cases | 70% | No, never | 8% | Not sure | 5% | | | Question: Do Tree Roots Keep Growing After a Tree is Cut Down?
-Top Answer (70% of 34 votes): In some cases.
+Do Tree Roots Keep Growing After a Tree is Cut Down? | Yes, always | 5% | In most cases | 8% | In some cases | 68% | No, never | 11% | Not sure | 5% | | | Question: Do Tree Roots Keep Growing After a Tree is Cut Down?
+Top Answer (68% of 35 votes): In some cases.

-Answer: In some cases Explanation: Depends on what kind of tree | Just Another Tree Service | Answer: No, never Explanation: No, tree roots do not continue to grow after a tree is cut down.
+Answer: No, never Explanation: In most cases, tree roots will not continue to grow once the tree has been cut down.
+However, some species with aggressive root systems can attempt to sprout new growth from the remaining stump. | Titletown Emergency Tree Pros LLC | Answer: In some cases Explanation: Depends on what kind of tree | Just Another Tree Service | Answer: No, never Explanation: No, tree roots do not continue to grow after a tree is cut down.
 Once a tree is removed, the roots will eventually die off.
 However, it's worth noting that the rate at which the roots die off can vary depending on factors such as the tree species, soil conditions, and surrounding environment.

 After a tree is cut down, the remaining roots may still be present in the soil for a period of time.
 Over time, these roots will decay and break down naturally.
 It is common for smaller roots to decompose relatively quickly, while larger and deeper roots may take longer to fully decay.